eemeleems/GEOL0069_Project_FloodDetection/ENVIRONMENTAL_COST.md

 grid powering that computation.
 On Google Colab, the underlying hardware location is not exposed to the user, so the carbon intensity CodeCarbon applies is not directly verifiable from within the notebook.

-Dividing the two totals above gives an implied carbon intensity for this project's compute:
+Dividing the two totals above gives an implied carbon intensity for this project's computation:

 $$\frac{81.31 \text{ g}}{210.83 \text{ Wh}} \times 1000 \approx 386 \text{ g CO2/kWh}$$